GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 :::{csv-table} Validation Results
 :header-rows: 1

-"Satellite Platform","Mean band-by-band scatter","Maximum band-by-band scatter"
+"Satellite platform","Mean band-by-band scatter","Maximum band-by-band scatter"
 "Landsat 8","2.4%","3.1%"
 "Landsat 9","13.4%","35.9%"
 "Sentinel-2A","2.2%","2.7%"
 "Sentinel-2B","2.6%","4.4%"
 :::

-The Table indicates that, for example, each Landsat 8 band is validated to typically 2-3%, with the worst band performance being 3.1%.
-Note that there is much larger scatter (ie. uncertainty in validation) for Landsat 9.
+The table indicates that, for example, each Landsat 8 band is typically validated to 2-3%, with the worst performance of a band being 3.1%.
+Note that there is much larger scatter for Landsat 9, indicating higher uncertainty in validation.
 This is because there have been fewer field site measurements to coincide with the relatively new Landsat 9 platform.

 ## Effect on Cumulative Validation Results